stikjs/stik-core/README.md

 ##Controllers
 With Stik.js you can define in your HTML which templates should be bound to a specific controller and action.

-The `controller` function accepts three arguments:
+###Single Actions
+While declaring single controller actions you can pass in three arguments:

 * `ControllerName` (String) -> Could be either the name of the page or the section in which the template will reside;
 * `ActionName` (String) -> The component name.
 Usually maps to the component's responsibility;